Update: February 16th, 2021

 The Netherlands new crypto exchange regulations

-Regulatory situation in the Netherlands today
+Regulatory situation in the Netherlands before 21st November 2020

 Wallet custodians and virtual currency trading companies need to identify their clients and manage the risk of money laundering by monitoring and reporting suspicious transactions.